 Almost 90 per cent of undergraduate students live on campus, and all first-years are required to live on campus.

-Of more than 15,000 students in total, more than 20 per cent are international.
+Of the more than 15,000 students, more than 20 per cent are international.

-Many different departments at MIT offer courses in life science topics, to contribute towards either a major or a minor degree subject.
+Many academic departments at MIT offer courses in life science topics, to contribute towards either a major or a minor degree subject.

-Courses range from biological engineering – a pioneering new discipline combining principles of engineering and biological systems – to “Science, Technology and Society" which offers a more comprehensive overview of life sciences and its applications.
+Courses range from biological engineering – a pioneering new discipline that combines principles of engineering and biological systems – to “Science, Technology and Society”, which offers a more comprehensive overview of life sciences and its applications.

 The university attracts both undergraduates and postgraduates for life sciences degrees.
-Even though an undergraduate major in a life science subject is excellent preparation for many different jobs, further study in health sciences or engineering is a common post-graduation option.
+Although an undergraduate major in a life science subject is excellent preparation for many jobs, further study in health sciences or engineering is a common post-graduation option.